 PS.
 Monsieur Pierre open 7 days, The Town Roaster open weekdays.

 Please note that due to COVID-19 some experiences or businesses are operating under altered conditions.
 We advise checking in advance for any changes to opening hours.
 Cafe and restaurant bookings strongly recommended.

 Treat yourself to a spot of retail therapy

 With a relaxed brekkie and coffee under the belt, it’s time for a spot of retail therapy.

-Kyneton is the shopping mecca of the Macedon Ranges, with the majority of retailers situated along Piper Street, followed by High Street and Mollison Street.
+Kyneton is the shopping mecca of the Macedon Ranges, with the majority of retailers situated along Piper Street, followed by Mollison Street and some absolute gems tucked away on High Street.

 You can easily spend hours wandering in and out of character-filled old buildings brimming with new and vintage clothing, millinery, homewares, art, antiques, plants and more.